debidatta/syndata-generation/README.md

 3. Poisson Blending (Follow instructions [here](https://github.com/yskmt/pb)
 4. PyBlur (pip install pyblur)

 To be able to generate scenes this code assumes you have the object masks for all images.
 There is no pre-requisite on what algorithm is used to generate these masks as for different applications different algorithms might end up doing a good job.
-However, we recommend Graph Cut or Pixel Objectness with CRF/Bilinear Pooling to generate these masks.
+However, we recommend [Pixel Objectness with Bilinear Pooling](https://github.com/debidatta/pixelobjectness-bp) to automatically generate these masks.
+If you want to annotate the image manually we recommend GrabCut algorithms([here](https://github.com/opencv/opencv/blob/master/samples/python/grabcut.py), [here](https://github.com/cmuartfab/grabcut), [here](https://github.com/daviddoria/GrabCut))

 ## Setting up Defaults
 The first section in the defaults.py file contains paths to various files and libraries.
 Set them up accordingly.